Set enrollment restrictions

 - Android Enterprise work profile

-- Platform operating system version for iOS/iPadOS, Android device administrator, Android Enterprise work profile, Windows, and Windows Mobile.
-(Only Windows 10 versions can be used.
-Leave this blank if Windows 8.1 is allowed.)
+- Platform operating system version for iOS/iPadOS, Android device administrator, Android Enterprise work profile, and Windows.

 - Minimum version.